 I saved $50!!

-Sometimes it’s hard to see just how important what you are doing today will affect your future.
+Sometimes it’s hard to see just how important your actions today will affect your future.

-What you must realize is although you can’t see into the future you sure don’t want to make it there unprepared.
+You must realize that although you can’t see into the future, you sure don’t want to make it there unprepared.

 After a trip, Matt returned home to his admin job in a hospital only to find he was still bored with the job.